digitalfabrik/integreat-app/docs/test-surveys/13-survey-react-native.md

 *Input box*

 ### UC2: Enable accessibility setting on your smartphone.
 You can enable a screen reader like TalkBack on Android.
 Try to find the information you already looked for in UC1 again using these accessibility tools.
 Hint: On Android you maybe need to install the "Android Accessibility Suite".

 ### UC4: Choose city "Stadt Augsburg" as your location, if you haven’t done so already.
-Try to find a job in the "Sprungbrett into work" offer.
+Try to find a job in the "Sprungbrett" offer.
 Also try the "Lehrstellenradar".

 Note: You need a stable internet connection.